lakesareadesign/multi.pass/content/themes_genesis/foodiepro/README.txt

-=== Foodie Pro Genesis 3.1.4 Child Theme ===
+=== Foodie Pro Genesis 3.1.7 Child Theme ===

 Set up tutorials can be found at https://feastdesignco.com/how-to

 === Installation Instructions ===

-1. Upload the Foodie theme folder via FTP to your wp-content/themes/ directory.
-(The Genesis parent theme needs to be in the wp-content/themes/ directory as well.)
+1. Upload the Foodie Pro theme by navigating to Admin > Appearance > Themes > Add New > Upload Theme > Choose File (Note: the Genesis parent theme needs to be uploaded first as well - but don't activate it.)
 2. Go to your WordPress dashboard and select Appearance.
 3. Activate the Foodie Pro theme.
 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.